sst/guide/_chapters/deploy-environments-to-multiple-aws-accounts.md

 ### Deploy

-To deploy to the `featureX` environment, navigate to the root of the `carts-api` directory:
+To deploy to the `featureX` environment, navigate to the root of the `carts-api` service:

 ``` bash
 $ cd services/carts-api
 ```

 You should see the `serverless.yml` file for the `carts-api` service in this directory.

-Then deploy:
+And deploy it using:

 ``` bash
 $ serverless deploy -s featureX --aws-profile Development
 ```

 Serverless Framework has a concept of stages.
-They are synonyms for environments.
-Recall in the previous chapter, we used this stage name to parameter our resource names.
+They are synonymous with environments.
+Recall that, in the previous chapter we used this stage name to parameterize our resource names.

-The above command parameterizes the resource names using the stage name `featureX` and deploys the CloudFormation template to our `Development` account by using the IAM credentials we previous configured using AWS CLI.
+The above command applies the stage name `featureX` and deploys the CloudFormation template to our `Development` account.
+It uses the IAM credentials we configured above.

 Deploy again to the `hotfixY` environment: